-Legislation Applicable Legislative Requirements Implications for the Applicant (d) Inert waste.
+Legislation Applicable Legislative Requirements Implications for the Applicant conducted.
+Construction activities usually result in hazardous as well as general waste.
+NEMWA defines "general waste" as waste that does not pose an immediate hazard or threat to health or to the environment, and includes- (a) domestic waste; (b) building and demolition waste; (c) business waste; and (d) Inert waste.
 Where "building and demolition waste" means waste, excluding hazardous waste, produced during the construction, alteration, repair or demolition of any structure, and includes rubble, earth, rock and wood displaced during that construction, alteration, repair or demolition; and "inert waste" means waste that- (a) does not undergo any significant physical, chemical or biological transformation after disposal; (b) does not burn, react physically or chemically biodegrade or otherwise adversely affect any other matter or environment with which it may come into contact; and (c) does not impact negatively on the environment, because of its pollutant content and because the toxicity of its leachate is insignificant.
+In addition, the waste types listed in Schedule 3 of the Act, as published in the National Environmental Management: Waste Amendment Act (Act No. 26 of 2014) will be considered in order to determine whether the listed waste types will be generated as part of the Project and if so, whether waste management licences are required.
+In addition, the Waste Classification and Management Regulations in GNR 634 in Government Gazette No. 36784 dated 23 August 2013; National Norms and Standards for the Assessment of Waste for Landfill Disposal - GNR 635 in Government Gazette No. 36784 dated 23 August 2013; National Norms and Standards for Disposal of Waste to Landfill - GNR 636 in Government Gazette No. 36784 of 23 August 2013 and the National Norms and Standards for the storage of waste in GN 926 in Government Gazette No. 37087 dated 29 November 2013 will be considered.
 National Environmental Management: Waste Act, 2008 (Act 59 of 2008) National Norms and Standards for the Storage of Waste (GN 926 of 29 Nov 2013) GN926 presents the norms and standards for the storage of waste.
 The requirements of waste storage facilities; management of waste storage facilities; and general provisions required, are outlined.
+National Environmental Management: Air Quality Act (Act 39 of Sections 21 and 37 National Ambient Air Quality Standards GNR 1210 dated 24 December 2009.
+2004) GNR 893 in Government Gazette 37054 dated 22 November 2013 being the list of activities and associated minimum emission standards identified in terms of section 21 of the Air Quality Act.
+Declaration of temporary Asphalt Plants as controlled emitters and establishment of emission standards in GNR 201 in

-National Environmental Management: Air Quality Act (Act 39 of 2004) Sections 21 and 37 Government Notice 248 of 2010 in GG 33064 dated 31 March 2010 provides a list of activities which result in atmospheric emissions which have or may have a significant detrimental effect on the environment, including health, social conditions, economic conditions, ecological conditions or cultural heritage.
-Activities include Macadam preparation (the mixing of aggregate and tar or bitumen to produce road surfacing in permanent facilities and mobile plants).
+Legislation Applicable Legislative Requirements Implications for the Applicant Government Gazette No 37461 dated 28 March 2014; National Dust Control Regualtions in GNR 827 in Government Gazette 36974 dated 1 November 2013 Activities include Macadam preparation (the mixing of aggregate and tar or bitumen to produce road surfacing in permanent facilities and mobile plants).
 These activities require an Atmospheric Emission Licence in terms of Section 37 of the Act.